-Mayor Thomas M. McDermott, Jr., in partnership with Region Racing Powered by Strack & Van Til, is proud to bring back the Region Riot Criterium bike race to the city
+Mayor Thomas M. McDermott, Jr., in partnership with Region Racing Powered by Strack & Van Til, is proud to bring back the Region Riot Criterium bike race to

 Mayor Thomas M. McDermott, Jr., in partnership with Region Racing Powered by Strack & Van Til, is proud to bring back the Region Riot Criterium bike race to the city of Hammond on Saturday, May 7, 2022, 8:00am – 6:00pm.

 A criterium cycling race, also known as a crit, is a bike race consisting of multiple laps around a closed circuit, the length of each lap or circuit ranging from 800 meters to 5 km.
 The Riot course is 2 km (1.3 miles).
 Events often have prizes called primes (pronounced /priːmz/ ) for winning specific intermediate laps.
 An announcer broadcast tells the riders that whoever wins the next lap, wins the prime.
 Spectators are welcome to watch the cyclists compete at designated spots along the course.
 Since these races are known to be extremely competitive, sometimes there is bumping and crashes in the pack.

 Location – Wolf Lake Memorial Park, 2324 Calumet Avenue, Hammond, Indiana, and the race will circle around the Calumet Avenue, 129th Street and Sheffield Parkway.
 Parking is available at the splash pad and near the Pavilion.